Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Physics-Constrained Optimization of

 where $t_f = 10$ is the final simulation time.
 Excess acoustic dissipation manifests as kinetic energy that decays faster than the reference, producing a large $\mathcal{J}_{\mathrm{acc}}$.
 The reference kinetic energy profile $\overline{E}_k^{\,\mathrm{ref}}(t)$ is obtained from a linear fully upwinded scheme of order $N+2$ on the same $64^3$ grid: a fifth-order linear upwind scheme for optimizing WA-3, and a seventh-order linear upwind scheme for optimizing WA-5.
 The optimization, therefore, targets the spectral resolution of the next standard scheme in the order hierarchy (the least dissipative linear baseline one would choose).

 \begin{remark} \normalfont Since no DNS exists for the inviscid Taylor-Green vortex, the $(N+2)$th-order \emph{linear} scheme on the same $64^3$ grid serves as the accuracy reference.
 The energy spectra in Figure~\ref{fig:tgv_spectrum} confirm that the optimized scheme resolves finer scales than this reference, validating the choice of $\mathcal{J}_{\mathrm{acc}}$.
-It should further be stressed that WA-3 and WA-5 are \emph{nonlinear} schemes being judged against a linear baseline; that the optimized nonlinear $N$th-order scheme matches or outperforms the linear $(N+2)$th-order scheme is therefore a non-trivial result. \end{remark}
+It should further be stressed that WA-3 and WA-5 are \emph{nonlinear} schemes being judged against a linear baseline; that the optimized nonlinear $N$th-order scheme matches or outperforms the linear $(N+2)$th-order scheme is therefore a non-trivial result.
+The resulting $\eta_a^*$ is therefore the optimal feasible value for this reference-matching objective, not necessarily the smallest stable value of $\eta_a$.
+A different objective function may admit a lower value of $\eta_a$, and in a more general formulation the optimal acoustic bias is expected to be flow- and space-dependent rather than a single constant. \end{remark}